delp-fun/NinOnline-Fast-Macro-Punish/README.md

 > simple key detection + threads=,  better pc = better perfomence, bad pc = worse perfomence

-I'm not gonna support and help with running - it's simple btw
+I'm not gonna support and help with running - it's simple btw (I made error in one function - intentionally -> fix it -> use it)